Eben60/ShareAdd.jl/docs/src/finally.md

 ### Release 2.2.0

-_2025-05-XX_
+_2025-05-19_

 #### Semi-breaking change

 - Changed the default (i.e. without kwargs) behavior [`ShareAdd.delete(nm)`](@ref) or equivalently the behavior of [`ShareAdd.delete(nm; inall=false, force=false)`](@ref).
-Now, instead of skipping the deletion if a package is in multiple shared environments or env is in the `LOAD_PATH`, the function will open a user dialog.
+Now, instead of skipping the deletion if a package is in multiple shared environments, or if env is in the `LOAD_PATH`, the function will open a user dialog.
 Futhermore, the kwargs now take triple-valued (force/ask/skip) arguments, for details see the docs.
-As the function is mostly expected to be called interactively, and behavior change, if relevant, will be obvious and should look reasonable to a user, the change was considered not "breaking enough" to warrant a new major version.
+As the function is mostly expected to be called interactively, and behavior change, if relevant, will be obvious and self-explaining, the change was considered not "breaking enough" to warrant a new major version.

 #### New feature